jyurkiw/Unity3D-prpg/README.md

 ##Goal:
 The goal of this game is to create a Dragon Warrior 3 style 2D RPG procedurally.

+Version: 0.1

 ##Mile Posts:
-- 0.1: Create procedural dungeons and allow the player to navigate them.
+- 0.1: Create procedural dungeon level
+-   0.0.1: Allow the player to navigate them.
 -	0.1.1: Staircase tile allows movement between floors.
 -	0.1.1: Generic player class.
 - 0.2: Generic monster.